owulveryck/blog/content/post/simple-rnn-in-go.md

 ApplyDist([]float64) []float64
 ```

 This method is a post processing of the output vector.
 Actually, the returned vector is made of normalized probabilities of event.
-In a classification mechanism, one element must be choosen.
+In a classification mechanism, one element must be chosen.
 Obviously, it shall choose the one with the best probability.
 But, in the case of the char example, we can add some randomness by choosing randomly and applying a certain distribution (I have implemented a [Bernouilli distribution](https://godoc.org/github.com/gonum/stat/distuv#Categorical) for the char codec that is selectable by setting ` CHAR_CODEC_CHOICE=soft` in the environment).
 It also let the possibility to get the raw normalized probabilities by implementing a no-ops func.

 ### The char implementation of the codec interface